-Dental Injury?
-Call Your Emergency Dentist in Montgomery!
+Dental Pain or Injury?
+Visit Your Emergency Dentist in Montgomery

 Most people probably couldn’t tell you off the top of their head what a dental emergency is, but they usually know as soon as they experience one.
 A dental emergency is any situation where a person’s teeth are injured or in pain to the point that they need immediate medical attention.
-When you’re in the middle of one, it can be tough to know what to do, but thankfully, you only need to remember one thing: call Dr. Geoffrey Iverson, your emergency dentist in Montgomery.
+When you’re in the middle of one, it can be tough to know what to do, but thankfully, you only need to remember one thing: call Dr. Geoffrey Iverson, your one stop for emergency dentistry in Montgomery, MN.

 Dr. Iverson and our team are trained and equipped to handle a wide variety of dental emergencies, and should you ever need urgent dental care, you can always rely on us.
 When you call in with an emergency, we’ll do everything we can to see you as soon as possible, including schedule a same-day appointment.
 If we can’t see you immediately for whatever reason, we’ll give you instructions on how to get the care you need as quickly as possible.